BoilingSoup/n00bernetes/README.md

 <hr/>

-When the functionality was implemented, I Dockerized the applications so I can create **deployments** with Kubernetes.
+I Dockerized the applications so I can create **deployments** with Kubernetes.

 The pods of different microservices communicate with each other via HTTP requests to Cluster IP Services.